What do I need to do/know if I am selling, buying or renting property in Selkirk?

 - Your lawyer should make sure the final utility invoice is paid before you finalize the purchase.

-- Remember, we may add unpaid utility charges to the current owners property taxes if they remain unpaid.
+- Any unpaid utility charges will be added to the current owners property taxes at the end of December if they remain unpaid.

-- To make sure that we only bill you for your consumption, ensure a meter reading is obtained prior to the date of possession.
+- To ensure you are only billed for your consumption, submit your meter reading prior to or on the date of possession.
 More on Meter Readings here.

-- In the event of an outstanding balance, a letter will be sent out (in November) to the property owner and person named on the utility account advising of the outstanding utility charges.
-If the utility charges are not paid in December they will be added to the property tax roll.
+- Any outstanding balances on active or inactive utility accounts at the end of October will be rolled onto the current property owner’s taxes at the end of December.
+A letter will be sent by mail in November to the property owner and utility account holder advising of the outstanding charges.
+If the utility charges remain unpaid in December they will be added to the property tax roll.

 - Outstanding utility charges are the responsibility of the property owner and will be transferred to property taxes.